Axway/open-banking-docs/content/en/docs/deployment/upgrade.md

 If a new Open Banking API is released or an existing Open Banking API is updated you can perform an upgrade to the deployed application.

-## API Managemente component prerequisites
+## API Management component prerequisites

 If you are migrating from version 1.3 to 1.4, the API management component has been split into two Helm charts: `apim` for products and `apim-config` for configuration.
 In this case you must therefore uninstall `apim`, verify it has been completely removed, and then install `apim` and `apim-config`.